Visit

 You do not need to book tickets in advance to visit Ambras Castle unless you wish to book a private tour.
 Please contact us to book your private tour by telephone +43 1 525 24 – 4804 or by email: kunstvermittlung(at)schlossambras-innsbruck.at.

-Public guided tours are offered every day; special tours for children on Saturdays at 2:30 p.m (German only).
+Public guided tours are offered every day; special tours for children on Saturdays at 2:30 p.m (German only; November closed).

 Explore our programme